Post

 Laptop: MacBook Pro 13” i5 2013

-As I inherit both of these MacBooks from my parents, it wasn’t really my choice, I will write about the story and experinces with both of these (& other computers) later.
+As I inherit both of these MacBooks from my parents, it wasn’t really my choice, I will write about the story and experiences with both of these (& other computers) later.

 My choice of Software